quokkawiki/coursework-python/README.md

 ## Confession

 I did use [Claude Sonnet 4](https://claude.ai) to assist me with some more technical parts of this coursework, but for the most part it's actually me.
+You can see the Git commit history and see that it's mostly my own actual idiocy *(AI)*.